marlowfm/marlowfm.github.io/_posts/2023-01-04-marlow-fms-hidden-gems-2023-launches.md

 The winners will be announced at a fun-filled Mexican fiesta-inspired evening on Saturday 18th February, where we will celebrate our hidden gems, dine in style, and party the night away - fabuloso!

-You can still buy tickets for the awards party, and bid for some great items in our online auction.
+Tickets for the awards party have now sold out, but you can still bid for some great items in our online auction to raise money for Marlow FM.
 [All the details are here.](https://www.marlowfm.co.uk/gems/)